MTstateIntroStats/IntroStatTextbook/docs/20-numerical-applications.md

 ### Theory-based inference for paired mean difference {-}

 To implement theory-based inference for a paired mean difference in R, we use the `t.test()` function.
-As an example, we'll use the textbook cost data from Section \@ref(paired-data).
+As an example, we'll use the textbook cost data from Chapter \@ref(inference-paired-means).
 There are two ways to put in paired data for a t-test using `t.test()`.
 First, we could have the prices of the two groups in two separate variables (in this case, `bookstore_new` and `amazon_new`):

 ```r